conorbergin/website/src/CAD/index.md

 ### CADQuery

-CADQuery is another code based CAD, but this time leveraging OpenCascade, the same kernel FreeCAD uses, and Python.
+CADQuery is another script based CAD, but this time leveraging OpenCascade, the same kernel FreeCAD uses, and using Python rather than its own domain specific language.
-It is less mature than OpenSCAD, its primary competitor, and is a bit unpleasant to install (like so many Python projects).
+It is less mature than OpenSCAD, its primary competitor, and is a bit of a pain to install.
+If you want the latest version with the sketch subsytem, you need to use this github action.
+The sketch subsystem crashed on me, so it might be best to wait for an official release before you use it.
+The releases are distributed as a zip archive or a miniforge package.
+I don't want anything to do with conda so I used the zip archive.

 It does have some advantages over OpenSCAD, it uses a B-Rep kernel, and it uses python.
 So while it is less mature, it should be much less limited.